 Table A7, in the Appendix, presents the elicited norms for different age groups.
-According to Hypothesis 3 we elicit a norm that is more in line with the "male as breadwinner model" for the elder generation (compared to the middle-aged and young adults).
-In particular, we find that for the scenario where the man contribute less the elicited norm is Somewhat Appropriate for all generations.
-For the scenario "Equal contribution" the elicited norm differs across generations: for the elder generation is Somewhat Inappropriate while for the other two generations is Somewhat Appropriate.
+According to Hypothesis 3 we elicit a norm that is more in line with the "male as breadwinner model" for the elder generation (compared to the middle and young).
+In particular, we find that for the scenario where men contribute less the elicited norm is Somewhat Appropriate for all generations.
+For the scenario "Equal contribution" the elicited norms differ across generations: for the elder generation is Somewhat Inappropriate while for the other two generations is Somewhat Appropriate.